Loading…

 Includes visits to the site of the 2020 Mullen Wildfire, Critical Minerals study area, and scenic vistas of the Snowy Range

-Limited to 18 participants.
-Please bring a water bottle, jacket and sturdy shoes (some walking on uneven terrain and on gravel paths) .
+Registration ticket required - limited to 18 participants.
+Please bring a water bottle, jacket and sturdy shoes (some walking on uneven terrain and on gravel paths).

 8:00am MDT